Organization

 DESIGN FOCUS: USER NEEDS + GOALS + CONSTRAINTS

 To ideate an effective design solution, it was important to see the full picture.
-Bringing in what I learned from our research, I carefully mapped our user needs, business goals, and technical constraints to guide my ideation.
+Bringing in what I learned from our research and multiple stakeholder conversations, I carefully mapped our user needs, business goals, and technical constraints to guide my ideation.

 We saw an important opportunity to ease the transition between "awareness" and "taking action."